 Copyright infringement occurs when someone uses a copyright work without permission or legal justification, violating the exclusive rights of the author.
 This can include copying, distributing, displaying, or performing the work, or creating derivative works, without the copyright holder’s consent.
 Infringement may happen even if the work is not used for profit, and it applies to various forms of expression, including written, visual, audio, and digital content.

-While infringement itself is easy to understand, it is relevant to contrast it with two words that are often used interchangeably in its place: plagiarism and theft.
+While infringement itself is relatively easy to understand, it is relevant to contrast it with two words that are often used interchangeably in its place: plagiarism and theft.
 Quite simply, theft is a legal concept that applies to tangible property, and it is a criminal offence.
 Copyright protects intangible works, and so we use the term copyright infringement, which is also mostly treated as a civil offence (with exceptions).
 This happens because copyright works are non-rivalrous, that is, one person’s use or consumption of a work does not diminish another person’s ability to use or enjoy the same work.
 If you have an apple and I eat your apple, I’m depriving you of the enjoyment of the apple, and it is theft.
 If you have a song and I make a copy, you still have the song.

 Plagiarism is also a different concept; it is an ethical violation, where someone uses another person’s work or ideas without giving proper credit, regardless of whether the work is copyrighted.
 This is because ideas are often not subject to copyright protection, but if you take someone’s idea you would be plagiarising.
-There can be an interface; an act of plagiarism could also be copyright infringement, but for the most part these are different.
+There can be an overlap; an act of plagiarism could also be copyright infringement, but for the most part these are different.

 Exceptions and limitations